-Our workshop will be about how to learn some of my favorite “tricks” of craft, so your writing makes you happier.
+- The workshop is about how to learn some of my favorite “tricks” of craft, so your writing makes you happier.
 And probably makes your audience happier as well.

-It will also be about developing your own voice — the “human fingerprint” that makes your content unmistakeable.
+- It’s also about developing your own voice — the “unique fingerprint” that makes your content unmistakeable.
 If you write for a living, this is what gets you to stand out among the kajillions of cheap freelancers on Upwork.

 If there’s something you have always wanted to learn from a writing class, you could drop a comment here.
 It might well make its way into the program.
 Or if I don’t feel like it fits with this one, I might be able to point you in the direction of a great resource.

-I’m experimenting with email providers right now (moving on to my third provider in six months, oh boy!), so drop your email in the form below, and I’ll let you know when I have more details.
+Otherwise, if you want to know more as the sign-up date approaches, drop your email in the form below, and I’ll let you know when I have more details.

 This won’t be a fancy formal “launch,” but I will tell you what’s in the class, how it will benefit you, and how to get signed up. 🙂 And I’ll probably throw some interesting special goodies your way as well.